Enough-Software/enough_mail_app/README.md

 * Unified account - when you have at least 2 accounts, a unified account will show up automatically - with unified inbox, sent, trash, etc
 * Mail management: delete, mark as read/unread
 * Unsubscribe from newslettters easily
-* View attachments - images only at this stage
+* View attachments in app - photos, PDFs and audio files
-* Compose messages: compose plain text messages and reply to plain text messages
+* Compose messages: compose plain text messages and reply to/forward plain text messages
 * Swipe right to left to delete
 * Swipe left to right to mark as read/unread
 * Optionally you can block external images when viewing mails